 Service Learning Opportunities: OPAHEC staff will encourage members of the club to complete service learning activities.
 By engaging in their communities, students will be able to connect to future employer and learn about the area.

-These activities connect students directly to healthcare providers and employers.
+Program activities connect students directly to healthcare providers and employers.
 This connection helps students with their future planning, which is an essential part of improving student resiliency and academic focus.

 AHEC Scholars is national program grant funded through the Health Resource & Services Administration (HRSA).
 The program is intended for health profession students who are serious about pursuing careers with rural and/or underserved communities after graduation.
 This innovative program will enroll 75 – 125 students annually from multiple universities and academic programs in Oregon.
 AHEC Scholars students will be instructed in concepts of Interprofessional Education (IPE), patient safety, social determinates of health, behavioral health integration, cultural competency, and practice transformation in a series of in-person and/or web-based didactic sessions designed to enhance their understanding of rural and underserved health care.
 Additionally, AHEC Scholars students will have the opportunity to complete community-based experiential training at rural and/or urban underserved sites across the state.
 In other words, AHEC Scholars presents a unique opportunity for a student to fulfill their degree requirements with an emphasis on rural and underserved health.